pcoet/pcoet.github.io/docs/tutorials/py-quickstart.md

 ## (Optional) Create `requirements.txt`

-If you want your users to have the same dependencies that you do in your virtual environment, you can create a `requirements.txt` file that specifies dependency
+If you want your users to have the same dependencies that you have in your virtual environment, you can create a `requirements.txt` file that specifies dependency versions:
-versions:

     python -m pip freeze > requirements.txt